UoB-COMSM0166/2025-group-15/README.md

 2. **Green Defaults** - The game's audio settings default to moderate volume, and players have the option to toggle audio off entirely.
 This provides a lower energy footprint by default and empowers users to reduce energy usage during gameplay, especially on mobile or battery-powered devices.

 3. **Avoid Tracking Unnecessary Data** - Our game does not collect any player analytics or behavior tracking data.
-We only store essential progress locally using `localStorage`, which ensures user privacy and minimizes storage and energy costs associated with data processing.
+We only store essential progress locally using `localStorage`, which ensures user privacy and minimises storage and energy costs associated with data processing.

 ## Design

 > The system design of the game adopts a modular and object-oriented architecture to ensure maintainability, scalability, and ease of debugging.
 Each core component is encapsulated within a dedicated class, responsible for managing a distinct aspect of gameplay.
 The central controller, the `Game` class, maintains the overall game state, including the selected level, player character, and current progress.
-It coordinates the initialization and update cycles of key subsystems, ensuring seamless interaction among components.
+It coordinates the initialisation and update cycles of key subsystems, ensuring seamless interaction among components.

 ### System Architecture